sarah-melton/github-portfolio/README.md

-I am currently studying a Level 5 Data Analytics course and continuing to build experience in data analysis, UX, digital design, and accessibility.
+I am currently studying a Level 5 Data Analytics course and continuing to build experience in data analysis.
+My background is in UX, digital design, and accessibility.
 This portfolio showcases projects that reflect my skills in data cleaning, exploratory analysis, data visualisation, dashboard design, and communicating insights effectively.